Home » Instant Pot Pressure Cooker » Instant Pot Lentil Curry

 Cover the IP securely with a lid and turn the vent to the sealing position.
 Select manual or pressure cook and cook on high pressure for 5 minutes.
 Once the cooking cycle is completed, leave to natural pressure release for another 5 minutes then carefully do a quick release.

 Open the lid and stir the curry to combine.
 Taste and adjust seasoning to taste.
-Serve with some white rice or basmati rice.
+Serve with some white rice, turmeric rice or basmati rice.
 Alternatively, serve with brown rice for a healthier option.

 fork in rice and lentil curry.